Gager

 Navigation

 The access to the port is through a buoyed but unfired channel (target depth 4m).
-Reduced depths due to silting must be expected.
+Minimal depths due to silting must be expected.

 Berths